 Railroad companies must use extraordinary care to avoid railway accidents.
 If they neglect this minimum standard of safety and diligence, victims of these accidents can file claims or lawsuits against these companies.

-These companies must maintain extraordinary care because of the catastrophic dangers of railroad accidents.
+Railroad companies must maintain extraordinary care because of the catastrophic dangers of railroad accidents.
 While automobile accidents occur more often than train accidents, trains weigh several thousand tons.
 Some train accidents have resulted in multiple fatalities due to the massive size and weight of trains and the cars they pull.

-What Kinds of Atlanta Train Accidents Occur?
+What Atlanta Train Accidents Occur?

 Train accidents occur due to: